Ikaw (song): Music video

 The official music video was released on August 23, 2014.
 It serves as the unofficial prenuptial video of Yeng Constantino and then fiancé Yan Asuncion.
 It was directed by Cristhian Escolano.

 Cover versions

 Daryl Ong recorded a cover of the song which was later used in the teleserye FPJ's Ang Probinsyano.

 Korean singer Yohan Hwang covered the song in Korean entitled "Neoege (너에게)" for the Philippine broadcast of the Korean drama series Love In the Moonlight.

 Live performances

 Yeng Constantino performed the song on ASAP stage with Yan Asuncion on December 7, 2014, she also performed the song on Wish 107.5 bus on April 4, 2015 and on Net 25's Letters and Music in February 2016.

 Chart position

 On June 12, 2017, the official Philippine Billboard charts was launched.
 "Ikaw" debuted at number 4 on the Catalog Charts, a chart for local songs that were released for over three years in the Philippines but still generate sales and streaming activity data.
+The song peaked at #1 on MYX Music charts.